hashicorp/terraform-guides/operations/sentinel-policies-scripts/README.md

 ## Deleting Policies
 The delete_policies.sh script deletes all policies from a TFE organization.
 It uses curl to invoke the [List Policies API](https://www.terraform.io/docs/enterprise/api/policies.html#list-policies) to retrieve all Sentinel policies.
 It then iterates through these and invokes the [Delete a Policy API](https://www.terraform.io/docs/enterprise/api/policies.html#delete-a-policy) to delete them one at a time.
 It also prints out the ID of each deleted policy and finally gives a count of how many were deleted.

+Currently, it will only delete 150 policies at a time since that is the largest value that we can set the page[size] parameter to.
+But if you need to delete more policies, just run the delete_policies.sh script again until you have deleted all of them.